-The Spain coach praised the goalkeeper's attitude during his time working with the 32-year-old, who made just 19 Liga appearances in 2012/13 and was left out of the squad completely for los Blancos' final game of the campaign against Osasuna, which was Jose Mourinho's final game in charge before departing for Chelsea.
+The Spain coach praised the goalkeeper's attitude during his time working with the 32-year-old, who made just 19 Liga appearances in 2012-13 and was left out of the squad completely for Los Blancos' final game of the campaign against Osasuna, which was Jose Mourinho's final game in charge before departing for Chelsea.

 Del Bosque has not spoken to Casillas about his lack of playing time and insisted it was a matter for Madrid to deal with.

-He added: “I have not had the chance to speak to him since the game we played in France, but while it’s none of my business and an internal matter for the club I have no reason to believe it is true.”
+“I have not had the chance to speak to him since the game we played in France, but while it’s none of my business and an internal matter for the club I have no reason to believe it is true,” del Bosque said.

-Casillas has been named in Spain’s squad for their upcoming friendlies against Haiti and Ireland, as well as the Confederations Cup later this month.
+Casillas, Spain's captain, has been named in La Furia Roja’s squad for the upcoming friendlies against Haiti and Ireland, as well as the FIFA Confederations Cup later this month.